Badger: Culling

+Badger gates

+When protecting woodlands from deer and rabbit, installing fences in badger territory can be problematic.
+Because badgers are persistent and strong, if fences are placed across their "runs"—established foraging and travel paths—they may well dig through or under, damaging the fence and leaving openings that rabbits can get through.
+Ideally, badger runs should be identified before fence construction begins.
+The gateways are constructed in stages over time to ensure that badgers are using the manmade openings instead of damaging the new fence: starting with leaving a cut opening in the fence at ground level, later laying a floor (threshold), later still framing the opening, and eventually hanging a small free-swinging door that is heavy enough that rabbits don't seem to learn how to push them open.
+The recommended door size is 18 by 25 cm and weighs about 1.1 kg.

+With a special license, badger fencing and one-way gates may be installed to exclude resident badgers from an area being developed.

+Traditional medicine

+Badgers have been used in traditional medicine in Europe, Asia and Africa.

 Food

 Although rarely eaten today in the United States or the United Kingdom, badgers were once a primary meat source for the diets of Native Americans and European colonists.
 Badgers were also eaten in Britain during World War II and the 1950s.
 In some areas of Russia, the consumption of badger meat is still widespread.
 Shish kebabs made from badger, along with dog meat and pork, are a major source of trichinosis outbreaks in the Altai Region of Russia.
 In Croatia badger meat is rarely eaten, but when it is, it is usually smoked, dried, or served in goulash.
 In France, badger meat was used in the preparation of several dishes, such as Blaireau au sang, and it was a relatively common ingredient in countryside cuisine.
 Badger meat was eaten in some parts of Spain until recently.

 Pets

 Badgers are sometimes kept as pets.
 Keeping a badger as a pet or offering one for sale is an offence in the United Kingdom under the 1992 Protection of Badgers Act.